abraham-22/Cryptocurrencies/README.md

 * Software: Python 3.9.15, Anaconda Navigator 2.3.2, Conda 23.1.0, Jupyter Notebook 6.5.2

 ## Results:
- All the analysis result can be found on this [link](https://github.com/abraham-22/Cryptocurrencies/blob/main/crypto_clustering.ipynb).
+ All the analysis results and visualization can be found on this [link](https://github.com/abraham-22/Cryptocurrencies/blob/main/crypto_clustering.ipynb).